ExpediaGroup/container-startup-autoscaler/README.md

 - Post-startup performance may also be unpredictable as additional scavengeable resources are volatile in nature (particularly with cluster consolidation mechanisms).

-### Employ Guaranteed QoS (1)
+### Use Guaranteed QoS (1)
 Set `limits` the same as `requests`, with startup time as the primary factor in determining the value.

-- Startup time and post-startup performance is predictable but wastage may occur, particularly if the pod replica count is generally more than it needs to be.
+- Startup time and post-startup performance are predictable, but wastage may occur, particularly if the pod replica count is generally more than it needs to be.

-### Employ Guaranteed QoS (2)
+### Use Guaranteed QoS (2)
 Set `limits` the same as `requests`, with normal workload servicing performance as the primary factor in determining the value.